mikeattara/mikeattara/README.md

 - 🌱 I’m currently learning Go and Cloud technologies

-- 👯 I’m looking to collaborate on an amazing product with and awesome team
+- 👯 I’m looking to collaborate on an amazing product with an awesome team

 - 🤔 I’m looking for help with getting my next role